janishahn/kaenguru_benchmark/README.md

 ## PDF OCR Pipeline

-The project includes a PDF OCR pipeline for extracting text and images from Math Kangaroo competition PDFs using the Mistral AI OCR API.
-This pipeline automates the conversion of scanned or digital PDFs into structured Markdown, JSON, and image files for further processing and benchmarking.
+The pipeline includes a graphics extraction preprocessing step before OCR.
+For each input PDF, the script first extracts all graphics (bitmaps, vectors, and residuals) using `pdf_preprocessing/pdf_graphics_extractor.py`, producing a graphics-stripped PDF and a `graphics_metadata.json` catalog.
+The OCR is then performed on the stripped PDF, and the graphics metadata is available for later re-integration into the Markdown output.

 ### How It Works

 1. **Input**: Accepts a single PDF file or a directory containing multiple PDF files.
+2. **Graphics Extraction**: For each PDF, all graphics are extracted and saved, and a version of the PDF with all graphics removed is produced.
-2. **OCR Processing**: Each PDF is uploaded to the Mistral API, which performs OCR and returns structured results, including detected text and embedded images.
+3. **OCR Processing**: The stripped PDF is uploaded to the Mistral API, which performs OCR and returns structured results, including detected text and embedded images.
-3. **Output Generation**:
+4. **Output Generation**:
     - **JSON**: The raw OCR response is saved as a JSON file.
     - **Images**: All images detected in the PDF are extracted and saved as separate files.
     - **Markdown**: The OCR text (with image references) is formatted into a Markdown file, with image links pointing to the extracted images.
-4. **Batch Support**: The pipeline can process multiple PDFs in a directory sequentially.
+5. **Batch Support**: The pipeline can process multiple PDFs in a directory sequentially.

 ### Output Structure